MitchForest/dayli/.pm/epics/epic-4/sprint-4.6-integration-polish.md

 1. Write comprehensive E2E/integration tests for ALL 25 tools
 2. Write comprehensive tests for ALL 4 workflows
 3. Test all AI and RAG components thoroughly
+4. Test all display components from Sprint 4.5
-4. Audit entire codebase for cleanup opportunities
+5. Audit entire codebase for cleanup opportunities
-5. Create refactoring plan (with approval before execution)
+6. Create refactoring plan (with approval before execution)
-6. Fix all discovered issues
+7. Fix all discovered issues
-7. Ensure zero technical debt for MVP launch
+8. Ensure zero technical debt for MVP launch

 ## Day 1: Comprehensive Tool Testing